-When the MLC establishes a Māori incorporation, it will appoint an interim committee of management and consider (but isn't bound by) any nominations made by, or on behalf of, the owners.
-Any committee must consist of at least three members and no more than seven.
+When the Māori Land Court establishes a Māori incorporation, it will appoint an interim committee of management.

+In appointing the interim committee, the Court will consider (but will not be bound by) any nominations made by, or on behalf of, the owners.
+Any committee must consist of at least three members, and no more than seven.